agasurfer/imdbeer-back/README.md

 # 🍻 Beer Styles Wiki API

 A simple, well-structured RESTful API that serves as a searchable database for beer styles based on BJCP (Beer Judge Certification Program) data.
-Built with Node.js, Express, and MongoDB, the API allows developers to fetch detailed information about beer styles for use in apps, websites, or homebrewing tools.
+Built with Node.js, Express, and MongoDB, the API allows developers to fetch detailed information about beer styles for use in apps, websites.

 > Data is manually curated from the official BJCP Style Guidelines and hosted in a MongoDB Atlas database.
 > I made this as a CRUD exercise, the adding, and deleting of comments are accessible by anyone.